The next monthly walk will be at 9am on Sunday 4th March, led by Matt Evans

-Regular group labyrinth walks are held at the Centennial Park Labyrinth at 9am on the first Sunday of every month.
-Come and experience the powerful metaphor of the labyrinth in a group setting.
-Its an opportunity to learn more about the labyrinth from a Veriditas trained facilitator and to remind yourself what it is to simply be in community in a peaceful, harmonious way.
-These events are free and open to all.
-Sign up to our newsletter to receive information about all labyrinth events.
-The labyrinth is on Dickens Drive but is not signposted within the park.
-Check the location page for directions.
+Come and experience the profound metaphor of the labyrinth in a group setting.
+It’s an opportunity to remind yourself what it feels like to simply be in community in a peaceful, gentle way.
+Sydney Labyrinth events are free and open to all.
+The labyrinth is on Dickens Drive.
+Go to the location page for directions and sign up to our newsletter to receive updates about all labyrinth events.

 Let the heartsick, let the empty,

 let the blissful, let the forsaken come.

 When the days unspool on dark reel after

 the corners of the house, when the hours stack

 like dirty plates, when solitude

 becomes loneliness, come to the labyrinth.Continue reading →